barrow-420/ctf-writeups/0ops/0ops.md

 ![2](https://user-images.githubusercontent.com/76433661/127763026-b222d887-ac5d-4830-af61-ac9ac3d5e6e6.png)

-I did ```ls``` and read through all the txt files.
-From the contact.txt file, I found out there is a flag hiddne inside this website.
+I typed ```ls``` and read through all the txt files.
+From the ```contact.txt``` file, I found out there is a flag hidden inside this website.

 ## Task 2

-Although I am a very beginner at this, I had a strong feeling that I won't need strong enumeration like nmap or dirbuster for this game so I just divded right into the source code.
+Although I am a very beginner at this, I had a strong feeling that I won't need strong enumeration such as nmap or dirbuster for this game so I just divded right into the source code.

-As I read through the source code, I found interesting looking code containing keyword ```flag```.
+As I read through the source code, I found interesting looking code containing the keyword:  ```flag```.

 ![3](https://user-images.githubusercontent.com/76433661/127763130-6a876030-8ea4-4ce1-8616-1e98d84f30c6.png)